PrairieLearn/PrairieLearn/docs/pl-drawing/index.md

 </pl-drawing>
 ```

-The child element `pl-drawing-answer` will be explained in the Grading section.
+The child element `pl-drawing-answer` is explained below in the [Grading](#elements-to-set-up-a-grading-canvas) section.

-# Elements to create drawing objects
+## Elements to create drawing objects

 ## `pl-coordinates` element